Audubon's warbler: Distribution and habitat

+Behaviour and ecology

+Audubon's warbler tends to be rather active, typically spotted while catching insects during the warmer months in the year.
+During the colder months of the year Audubon's warbler is usually found eating berries and traveling in flocks.

 The breeding habitat is a variety of coniferous and mixed woodland.
 Audubon's warblers nest in a tree, laying four or five eggs in a cup nest.

-These birds are insectivorous, but will readily take berries in winter, when they form small flocks.